michel4j/snob-factor/docs/vanilla.md

-The input data required by Snob is basically a set of records, one for each thing or case in the data sample.
-Each record contains values for each of several variables as measured or observed for that thing.
-The same set of variables appears for each thing.
+The input data required by Snob is basically a set of records, one for each item or case in the data sample.
+Each record contains values for each of several variables as measured or observed for that item.
+The same set of variables appears for each item.
-Thus, the sample data is essentially just a rectangular table of values with a row (i.e. record) for each thing and a column for each variable.
+Thus, the sample data is essentially just a rectangular table of values with a row (i.e. record) for each item and a column for each variable.

-   Not every value need be known for each thing: Snob provides for "missing" values in the table.
+   Not every value need be known for each item: Snob provides for "missing" values in the table.